influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/meta_node_installation.md

 InfluxDB Enterprise offers highly scalable clusters on your infrastructure and a management UI ([via Chronograf](https://docs.influxdata.com/chronograf/latest) for working with clusters.
-The Production Installation process is designed for users looking to deploy InfluxEnterprise in a production environment.
+The Production Installation process is designed for users looking to deploy InfluxDB Enterprise in a production environment.
 The following steps will get you up and running with the first essential component of your InfluxDB Enterprise cluster: the meta nodes.

-> If you wish to evaluate InfluxEnterprise in a non-production environment, feel free to follow the instructions outlined in the [QuickStart installation](/enterprise_influxdb/v1.5/quickstart_installation) section.
+> If you wish to evaluate InfluxDB Enterprise in a non-production environment, feel free to follow the instructions outlined in the [QuickStart installation](/enterprise_influxdb/v1.5/quickstart_installation) section.
-Please note that if you install InfluxEnterprise with the QuickStart Installation process you will need to reinstall InfluxEnterprise with the Production Installation process before using the product in a production environment.
+Please note that if you install InfluxDB Enterprise with the QuickStart Installation process you will need to reinstall InfluxDB Enterprise with the Production Installation process before using the product in a production environment.

 <br>